saulgray/nemioDev/pages/13.nem-dev-basics-docker/11.debug-nis-websockets/docs.en.md

 Clicking on the Response link of the right tab shows this:
 ![](https://rb2nem.github.io/nem-dev-guide/images/debugging_mitmweb_step1_response.png)
-This is already mugh more informative.
+This is already much more informative.
 It means our request sent its data in an encoding not supported by the server.

 We can fix this by setting the content type header to json and ensure we send a json payload: